Windows System Restore

 System restore was introduced along with Windows XP.
 But that version almost never worked as it should have.
 With the introduction of Windows Vista System Restore was revamped into a tool that could work to save your system and your files.

-In Windows 7 System restore really became a powerful tool to recover your PC from mishaps caused by malware attacks, bad or improperly installed software or just about any error that could happen to a Windows PC.
+In Windows 7 System restore really became a powerful tool to recover your PC from mishaps caused by malware attacks, bad or improperly installed software or just about any error that could happen to a Windows PC, including the Blue Screen of Death also called a stop message or stop error, which is normally caused by hardware driver issues.
+Note: BSODs can also be caused by malware, so a scan for malware should also be preformed.

 PC experts have a constant refrain - backup, backup, backup.
 And that is very good advice.
 But when your PC goes haywire reaching for your backup disk or reinstalling a saved system image is not necessarily the first thing you should try.

-For more detailed information concerning Windows System Restore try these Microsoft links:
+For more detailed information concerning Windows System Restore try this Microsoft link:

 What is System Restore?